 The law of karma, like the Book of Change itself, is widely misunderstood.
 It doesn’t imply fate or predestination, as if humanity had no free will.
 Rather, it can be described in terms of physics.
 For every action in time, there is an opposite and equal reaction.

 Human beings are free to choose, but are subject to the logical consequences that follow.
-Using the I Ching allows one to better recognize possible outcomes of alternative actions, make wiser choices, and as a result, improve the direction of future events.
+Working with the I Ching helps to recognize possible outcomes of alternative actions, to make wiser choices, and as a result, improve the direction of likely future events.
 In Understanding the I Ching, Cyrille Javary explains: